tldr-pages/tldr/pages/linux/startx.md

 `startx -- -dpi {{value}}`

-- Override your `.xinitrc` settings and start a new X session:
+- Override the settings in the `.xinitrc` file and start a new X session:

 `startx /{{path/to/window_manager_or_desktop_environment}}`